-With the Handover of Hong Kong looming, legendary promoter and DJ Andrew Bull decided the city needed a party worthy of its reputation: An epic 12-hour rave called UNITY, featuring Grace Jones, Boy George, Pete Tong and Paul Oakenfold entertaining "12,000 dancers, ravers, VIPs, crazies, gays, straights, glow stick twirlers and the curious and unsuspecting of every description."
+We're talking an epic 12-hour rave called UNITY, featuring Grace Jones, Boy George, Pete Tong and Paul Oakenfold entertaining "12,000 dancers, ravers, VIPs, crazies, gays, straights, glow stick twirlers and the curious and unsuspecting of every description."

-1. It was a Eureka moment
+1. "It was a Eureka Moment"

-In April 1997, a few months before the Handover of Hong Kong to PRC rule, I stumbled across a unique poster in a Beijing market.
+"In April 1997, a few months before the Handover of Hong Kong to PRC rule, I stumbled across a unique poster in a Beijing market.

-My logic was simple: I can build an epic event, worthy of the memory of our Hong Kong, around this epic poster.
+"My logic was simple: I can build an epic event, worthy of the memory of our Hong Kong, around this epic poster.

 2. Grace Jones & Boy George DJ Booth Drama